bwnyasse/learning-box/google-cloud/demo-01/data_fetcher_service/README.md

 # DataFetcherService

-DataFetcherService is a Cloud Run service written in Dart that fetches financial data from the IEXCloud API and stores it in Cloud Storage.
-It provides a simple and efficient solution for retrieving and storing stock data for further processing or analysis.

-## Objective

-The objective of the DataFetcherService is to automate the retrieval of stock data from the IEXCloud API and store it in Cloud Storage.
-By running this service, you can easily access up-to-date financial data for various stocks and utilize it for your application or analysis purposes.
+DataFetcherService is a Dart application that showcases the usage of Google Cloud resources using the Dart programming language.
+It demonstrates how to build a scalable and portable Google Cloud pipeline to fetch NASDAQ stock data from the IEXCloud API, store it in Google Cloud Storage, and utilize Cloud Datastore for configuration management.

+## Requirements

+- Dart SDK
+- Google Cloud Platform account
+- IEXCloud API credentials
+- Service account credentials for Google Cloud Platform

+## Getting Started

+1. Obtain IEXCloud API credentials:

+Sign up for an account on the IEXCloud platform (https://iexcloud.io/) and obtain your API token.
+Replace the placeholder in the sa-key-iexcloud file with your actual IEXCloud API token.
+This file is used to store the API key securely.

+2. Provide Service Account Credentials:

+Replace the sa-key.json file with the service account credentials JSON file corresponding to your Google Cloud Platform project.
+This file contains the necessary credentials for authentication.

+3. Install dependencies:

+    dart pub get

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.